-Luke Beshar served as a member of the board of directors of Private ArTara from October 2018 until the Merger, and has served as a member of our board of directors since January 2020.
-Mr. Beshar has over 35 years of experience in serving as the chief financial officer for publicly-traded and privately-held pharmaceutical companies.
-Mr. Beshar has served on the board of directors of Trillium Therapeutics Inc., a publicly traded immuno-oncology company, since March 2014, and has served on the board of directors of RegenxBio, Inc., a publicly traded leading clinical-stage gene therapy company, since May 2015.
-Prior to his board service, Mr. Beshar served as executive vice president, chief financial officer of NPS Pharmaceuticals, Inc., a publicly traded pharmaceutical company that specialized in drugs for gastrointestinal disorders, from 2007 until February 2015 when the company was acquired by Shire plc.
-Prior to NPS Pharmaceuticals, Mr. Beshar served as executive vice president, strategy and corporate development and executive vice president, chief financial officer of Cambrex Corporation, a publicly traded life sciences company that provides products and services for small molecule active pharmaceutical ingredients, from 2002 until 2007.
+Luke Beshar served as a member of the board of directors of Private ArTara from October 2018 until the Merger, and has served as Chairperson of our board of directors since January 2020.
+Mr. Beshar has over 30 years of experience in serving as chief financial officer and in executive leadership roles principally for publicly traded and privately-held pharmaceutical companies.
+Mr. Beshar has served on the board of directors of Trillium Therapeutics Inc., a publicly traded immuno-oncology company, since March 2014 and is currently chair of its audit and compensation committees.
+Mr. Beshar has served on the board of directors of REGENXBIO, Inc., a publicly traded leading clinical-stage gene therapy company, since May 2015 and is currently chair of its audit committee.
+Previously, Mr. Beshar served as executive vice president, chief financial officer of NPS Pharmaceuticals, Inc., a publicly traded global biopharmaceutical company focused on rare diseases, from 2007 until February 2015 when the company was acquired by Shire plc.
+Prior to NPS Pharmaceuticals, Mr. Beshar served as executive vice president, chief financial officer of Cambrex Corporation, a publicly traded manufacturer of branded and generic active pharmaceutical ingredients and provider of related services from 2002 until 2007.
 Mr. Beshar began his career with Arthur Andersen & Co. and is a certified public accountant.
-Mr. Beshar earned his B.A. in accounting and financial administration from Michigan State University and is a graduate of The Executive Program at the Darden

-Graduate School of Business at the University of Virginia.
-Our nominating and corporate governance committee believes that Mr. Beshar's management experience as the chief financial officer for publicly-traded and privately-held pharmaceutical companies, as well as his current director experience on other publicly held companies provide him with the qualifications and skill to serve on our board of directors.
+Mr. Beshar earned his B.A. in accounting and financial administration from Michigan State University and is a graduate of The Executive Program at the Darden Graduate School of Business at the University of Virginia.
+Our nominating and corporate governance committee and board believes that Mr. Beshar's executive leadership and financial experience and his extensive director experience on other publicly held biotechnology companies qualifies him to serve on our board of directors.

 Roger Garceau, M.D. served as a member of the board of directors of Private ArTara from January 2019 until the Merger, and has served as a member of our board of directors since January 2020.
 Dr. Garceau has more than 30 years of broad pharmaceutical industry experience.
 He has served as a member of the board of directors of Entera Bio Ltd., a biotechnology company specializing in the oral delivery of large molecules and biologics, and has served as its chief development advisor since December 2016.
 Prior to joining Entera, Dr. Garceau served as chief medical officer and executive vice president of NPS Pharmaceuticals, Inc., a publicly traded pharmaceutical company that specialized in drugs for gastrointestinal disorders, since December 2008 and January 2013, respectively, until February 2015, when NPS Pharmaceuticals was acquired by Shire plc.
 Previously, Dr. Garceau has also served in several managerial positions with NPS Pharmaceuticals, Inc., Sanofi-Aventis and Pharmacia Corporation.
 Dr. Garceau has served as a member of the board of directors of Enterome SA, a privately held clinical-stage biopharmaceutical company, since December 2016.
-Dr. Garceau is a boardcertified pediatrician and is a fellow of the American Academy of Pediatrics.
+Dr. Garceau is a board-certified pediatrician and is a fellow of the American Academy of Pediatrics.
 Dr. Garceau earned his B.S. in biology from Fairfield University and his M.D. from the University of Massachusetts Medical School.
-Our nominating and corporate governance committee believes that Dr. Garceau's pharmaceutical industry experience, both in management and at the board level, provide him with the qualifications to serve on our board of directors.
+Our nominating and corporate governance committee and board believes that Dr. Garceau's pharmaceutical industry experience, both in management and at the board level, qualifies him to serve on our board of directors.